Best Prepper Foods To Stockpile For A Future Disaster

 There are several good methods for preserving meats and fish: drying, smoking, and salt-curing; however, we’ll save those topics for another day.

-How about canned fruits?
+How about canned or dried fruits?

 I’ve seen this phenomenon with applesauce.

-The fruits can still be eaten in a real emergency but may taste metallic or rusty.
-However, if you are starving, you won’t even notice.
+The fruits can still be eaten in an emergency but may taste metallic or rusty.

 Just be aware – the grocery store prepper pantry method is not easy or simple.
-It takes a lot of time, energy, and dedication to do it right.

 So what about other prepper supplies?